Microflow/FC/README.md

 We call this the rat race.

-In England, we can take a step back from teh rat race.
+In England, we can take a step back from the rat race.

-I am not selling a vision
+I am not advocating a world without money.
+Just a word where we can provide more of our physical basics directly.
+It is already happening.
+I will show you the euqipemtn.
+Show the 5 star equipment, and also how you can build lower budget versions.

 Just listing equipment which could pragmatically help us relax.